-The American Nurses Association represents the interests of the nation's 3.1 million registered nurses (RNs) through its constituent and state nurses associations and its specialty nursing and affiliate organizations that currently connect to ANA as affiliates.
-For more information about the constituent and state nurses associations, ANA has an interactive association map.
+The American Nurses Association represents the interests of the nation's 3.1 million registered nurses (RNs) through joint membership with our constituent and state nurses associations, direct membership in ANA, and through our partnership specialty nursing and affiliate organizations.
+For more information about the constituent and state nurses associations, ANA has an interactive association map

 ANA's affiliates are nursing organizations that belong to ANA as organizations.
 Working together, ANA and these organizational affiliates seek to share information and collaborate in finding solutions to issues that face the nursing profession, regardless of specialty.
-Affiliates each hold a voting seat in both ANA’s House of Delegates and ANA’s Congress of Nursing Practice and Economics.
+Affiliates each hold a voting seat in ANA's Membership Assembly.

 American Academy of Nursing